 |Read Review||ThePhotoStick Omni Review||Omega DataCube Review||InfinitiKloud Wireless Review||ThePhotoStick Review||MemorySafeX Review||Photostick Mobile Review||Picture Keeper Review||AlbumSaver Review|

 First up on this list is the original version of the photo stick called ThePhotoStick.

-Yeah, I know, its basically the same name, but that's the original brand name.
-ThePhotoStick comes in 3 different options: 8GB, 64GB, and 128GB size.
+Yeah, I know, its basically the same name, but that’s the original brand name.
+ThePhotoStick Omni comes in 4 different options: 32GB, 64GB, 128GB, and 256GB size.

-The Photo Stick is easy to use.
-All you have to do it plug it in the computer and press the GO button to start.
+The Photo Stick Omni is easy to use.
+All you have to do is plug it into your smartphone or computer.
+Then, in the case of a phone, download the app, open it and press the GO button to start the backup process.

-If you're wondering if you need to install the software on your computer, don't worry because it runs straight from the USB stick.
-It's a simple plug and play device.
-The Photo Stick can find nearly all media files, and they include ICO, GIF, JPEG, MOV, WMV, TIFF, PNG, Camera Raw, Photoshop, AVI, PCT File, MPEG4, BMP.
-All their devices come with a 60-day money-back guarantee, which starts on the day it ships.
+If you’re wondering if you need to install the software on your computer, don’t worry because it runs straight from the USB stick, but only when using it on a computer.
+If you’re trying to use it with a phone, you’ll need to download the app.
+It’s a simple plug-and-play device.
+The Photo Stick Omni can find nearly all media files, including ICO, GIF, JPEG, MOV, WMV, TIFF, PNG, Camera Raw, Photoshop, AVI, PCT File, MPEG4, and BMP.
+All their devices come with a 30-day money-back guarantee, which starts on the day it ships.

 Note: Do NOT delete the software contents of the USB drive.
 If you do that, then the Photo stick becomes just a regular thumb drive.

 - The transfer of media files is super fast.